valkyrienyanko/FalloutNewVegasModpacks/README.md

 7. Start server with `yarn dev:server`.
 8. Open up `localhost:4000` in your browser.

-## Contribute your Modpack
+## Contribute your Modpack Page

-Share your modpack with the everyone by creating your own page with the following [TEMPLATE.md](https://github.com/valkyrienyanko/falloutnewvegasmods/blob/master/TEMPLATE.md).
+Share the mods you play with by creating your own modpack page with the following [TEMPLATE.md](https://github.com/valkyrienyanko/falloutnewvegasmods/blob/master/TEMPLATE.md).

 ## Contributing